grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 metric_a{host = "cluster_b/production",  __address__ = "cluster_a", instance = "production",  app = "database"}	4
 ```

-After applying the second relabeling step, the `keep` action would only keep
+On the second relabeling step, the `keep` action only keeps the metrics whose
-the metrics whose `app` label match `regex`, dropping everything else, so the
+`app` label matches `regex`, dropping everything else, so the list of metrics
-list of metrics would be trimmed down to
+is be trimmed down to:

 ```
 metric_a{host = "localhost/development", __address__ = "localhost", instance = "development", app = "backend"}	2
 metric_a{host = "cluster_a/production",  __address__ = "cluster_a", instance = "production",  app = "backend"}	9
 ```

-The third and final relabeling step which uses the `labeldrop` action would
+The third and final relabeling step which uses the `labeldrop` action removes
-remove the `instance` label from the set of labels.
+the `instance` label from the set of labels.

-So, in this case, the initial set of metrics passed to the exported receiver
+So in this case, the initial set of metrics passed to the exported receiver is:
-were filtered down to just
 ```
 metric_a{host = "localhost/development", __address__ = "localhost", app = "backend"}	2
 metric_a{host = "cluster_a/production",  __address__ = "cluster_a", app = "backend"}	9
 ```

-The two resulting metrics will then be propagated to each receiver defined
+The two resulting metrics are then propagated to each receiver defined in the
-in the `forward_to` argument.
+`forward_to` argument.

 ## Arguments